ankit-thealchemist/sensor-data-acquisition-ble/readme.md

 # Sensor Data acquisition over Ble

 This example shows how to aquire the sensor data over the ble and send it to the server using the wifi.
+The soc we used in this project is esp32

 The example composed of the 2 devices, one is peripheral and other is central.